menu

 Demographics

-The citizens of Cuba are very well educated compared to the average community in the nation: 37.60% of adults in Cuba have a bachelor's degree or even advanced degree.
+The population of Cuba is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.60% of adults in Cuba have a bachelor's degree or even advanced degree.

 The per capita income in Cuba in 2022 was $40,857, which is wealthy relative to Alabama, and upper middle income relative to the rest of the US.
 This equates to an annual income of $163,428 for a family of four.